Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 }
 ```

+Note that if you define nested scopes with the same key or multiple keyvaluepairs with the same key, only the first value will be set.

 ## Troubleshooting

 The Azure Monitor Distro uses EventSource for its own internal logging.
 The logs are available to any EventListener by opting into the source named "OpenTelemetry-AzureMonitor-Exporter".